 Your home insurance will cover you from any pool-related liabilities.
 If an accident occurs, you’re liable to pay for any damages.
-Meanwhile, your liability protection would step in to cover any accidents that occur in your pool, up to your current limits.
+Meanwhile, your liability protection would step in to cover any accidents that occur, up to your current limits.

 This article will define the basics of how your home insurance can cover your swimming pool.
-We’ll tell you about how your insurance can cover both the structure of your pool and any liabilities.
+We’ll tell you about how your insurance can cover both the pool’s structure and any liabilities.
 This includes teaching you about any extra protection you may need.
 We’ll also lay out some best practices for pool management to help lower the risk of accidents and keep unwanted guests out.

 Homeowners Insurance Can Cover Physical Damage to Your Pool

-Your home insurance will cover any physical damage to the structure of your pool if it’s part of your policy.
-Keep in mind that this is only when a covered peril damages your pool.
+Your home insurance will cover any physical damage to your pool’s structure if it’s part of your policy.
+Keep in mind that this is only when a covered peril causes damage.
 Perils are disasters that can threaten your home or any other structures on the property.
 There are 16 perils that most insurers cover.
 Here are some of the most common:

 - Lightning strikes